adeonir/boilerplate-react-vite/README.md

 - `preview`: starts a simple server with the build production code
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
+- `test:ci`: runs jest to test all components and pages in CI
 - `lint`: runs the linter in all components and pages
 - `format`: runs prettier to format all components and pages
 - `typecheck`: runs the type checker in all components and pages
-- `generate`: runs plop to generate component files
 - `storybook`: runs storybook on `localhost:6006`
 - `storybook:build`: create the build version of storybook
+- `generate`: runs plop to generate component files

 ---